-The Nominating and Governance Committee currently consists of Mr. Dury (chairman) and Mr. Popovich, each of whom is "independent" as such term is defined by the Nasdaq listing standards.
-The Nominating and Governance Committee met one time during 2017.
+The Nominating and Governance Committee currently consists of Mr. Dury (chairman), Mr. Popovich and Ms. Klein, each of whom is "independent" as such term is defined by the Nasdaq listing standards.
+The Nominating and Governance Committee met 3 times during 2019.